-- when the inhabitants of the home have left and have no intention to return, regardless of whether the home is furnished or not, or the reason for the departure.
-The moment inhabitants will not return to live there; it is vacant.
+- When the inhabitants of the home have left and have no intention to return, regardless of whether the home is furnished or not, or the reason for the departure.

 Every homeowner and condo policy has a clause in it that specifies the length of time a home may be vacant before it is uninsured.
 Insurance policies also specify that as a condition of the insurance, the insurance must be advised any time there is a material change in the risk.
 A change in occupancy is one of these changes.

 Generally, depending on your insurance company the requirement for a vacancy permit could start once the home is considered vacant for 30 days..
 You need to contact your insurance representative or agent to verify the exact requirements for your insurance policy since each company is different.